Industrial Bio-Test Laboratories: Federal trial

-Following the 1981 grand jury indictment of several key IBT officials, a federal trial began on April 4, 1983 to evaluate whether IBT had in fact committed scientific fraud.
+Following the 1981 grand jury indictment of several key IBT officials, a federal trial began on April 4, 1983, to evaluate whether IBT had committed scientific fraud.

 According to a May 13 article in The Wall Street Journal, "investigators charged that three big chemical companies—[Monsanto, Olin Corporation, and FMC Corporation]—knowingly submitted flawed data to the EPA in support of a widely used swimming pool chlorinator that was suspected of causing kidney and bladder problems."
 All three companies denied allegations of wrongdoing and reaffirmed the safety of their products.

 On May 25, Cornelius Garrett testified that "[no] research animals survived the entire testing period" for either Sencor or Nemacure.

 Garrett also testified that Smith instructed him to falsify subject data, which he said was a "common practice".

 Smith testified that he was himself instructed by Wright to similarly falsify data on trichlorocarbanilide tests.

 Calandra requested a mistrial to have cardiac surgery and received approval on July 11.
 Keplinger, Plank and Wright resultingly argued that they should also receive a mistrial because his absence would undermine their case, but their request was denied on July 12.

 Testimony included that of an attorney retained by Nalco to defend IBT, Merrill Thompson, who refused to participate during earlier investigations of the laboratory.
 "As I got into it and worked on these things more, and found out more, and worked with IBT people more, and looked at the evidence of other practices in the industry, I decided I couldn't defend IBT's practices," Thompson testified.
 Testimony drew to a close on September 22.

 Closing arguments concluded on October 4 and juror deliberation ensued.
 The case was decided by John Albert Nordberg on October 21, 1983.